upsidedownlabs/upsidedownlabs.github.io/_sources/software/tools/npg-lite-flasher/index.rst

     :width: 400 px
     :alt: NPG Lite Flasher Custom Flash Complete

-   9. Restart your device, Unplug the USB cable, toggle the NPG Lite’s power switch off and then on, and your board will now boot into the new Custom firmware.
+   9. Restart your device : Unplug the USB cable, toggle the NPG Lite’s power switch OFF and then ON, and your board will now boot into the new Custom firmware.

    10. Click ``Add``, this will add the firmware in the +Add Custom list for future flashes - so you can skip the file-selection step next time.